A combinatorial interpretation for certain plethysm and Kronecker coefficients: Definitions and background

 It is not hard to see that the numbers $p_r(n,k)$ can be computed in time $O(nk)$ by a dynamic programming approach using the recursion

-Thus the problem of computing $p_r(n,k)$ and also $p_r(n,k) - p_{r-1}(n,k)$ (which is $\geq 0$) is in the class $\FP$ of counting functions computable in polynomial time.
+Thus, the problem of computing $p_r(n,k)$ and also $p_r(n,k) - p_{r-1}(n,k)$ (which is $\geq 0$) is in the class $\FP$ of counting functions computable in polynomial time.
 Since we know that $\FP \subset \#\P$, we also have that the problem of computing that Kronecker coefficient is in $\#\P$.
-A combinatorial interpretation could be given by: $g((nk-r,r),(n^k),(n^k))$ counts the numbers in the interval $[1,\ldots,p_r(n,k)-p_{r-1}(n,k)]$, and the bound is computed in polynomial time via the recursion.
-Similarly, one can use the $q$-hook-content formula to compute efficiently the whole polynomial expansion of
+A combinatorial interpretation could be given by: $g((nk-r,r),(n^k),(n^k))$ counts the numbers in the interval $[1,\ldots,p_r(n,k)-p_{r-1}(n,k)]$, whose upper bound is computed in polynomial time via the recursion.
+Similarly, one can use the $q$-hook-content formula to compute the whole polynomial expansion efficiently